 2. They need a coop.

-Each bird needs a minimum of 4 square feet of floor space in the coop.
-The more space, the happier they’ll be.
+Each chicken will need a minimum of 2-3 square feet of floor space inside the coop.
+Of course, the more space, the happier they’re going to be.

 3. They need a place to stretch.